Posted December 3rd, 2020 by SimpliSafe

 It’s that time of year again.
 The festive season has crept up on us and has already sent us into ultra busy mode.
-Shopping for presents, finding the perfect Christmas jumper, organising Zoom virtual parties etc. Christmas may be a little different this year, but the to-do list never ends!
+Shopping for presents, finding the perfect Christmas jumper, organising work Christmas parties etc.

 It’s also the time that can wreak extra havoc on our lives if we don’t get on top of our home maintenance during the colder and more brutal winter months.
 Unsure if your house is fit to face winter?
 Read through our top winter home maintenance tips to help you prepare and relax as the nights draw in.

 When checking windows and doors, test the sealing by opening and closing them and looking out for any gaps between seals.
 If windows and doors have seen better days, try adding weatherstripping to protect against air leaks as well as helping you save on energy and heating bills.
 You can also caulk gaps as well as adding another level of insulation with draught excluders.

 For basement windows, window wells are great for letting natural light in and providing ventilation.
 You need to protect them from snow and build-up of water with window well covers, however.
 Not only do these protect against a build-up of snow, water and debris and prevent basement flooding, but they can prevent accidental falls too.
 You should make sure they are well maintained as if liner failure occurs, soil pressure can widen gaps giving water easier access to over-saturate the soil, leading to leaks, dampness and possible flooding.
 So inspect your liners and window wells, and replace if necessary.